TrueDeck/Documentation/WhitePaper.md

 ## JURY in the making
 ### Q3 2018
-- EOS will go live in Q3 2018 and TRUE tokens will be migrated to EOS from Ethereum.
+- EOS will go live in Q3 2018 and TDP tokens will be migrated to EOS from Ethereum.
 - JURY development will get started.
 - Our custom EOS implementation for JURY will get permissions.
 - DRNG \(Decentralized Random Number Generation\) functionality development will start for JURY.